acgetchell/mundus-atrox/src/journals/tenth.md

 5. *Tasbros* casts Chromatic Orb on the wizard for 31 damage, killing him.
 6. *Wulrif* eldritch blasts the Drow onto the star space, doing 19 damage.
 7. *Tysnera* uses magic missile and they get absorbed into a special spot.
-8. *Viker* casts moonbeam and the Drow uses a counterspell to block it.
+8. *Viker* casts moonbeam and the Drow uses a Counterspell to block it.
 9. Orky casts Hold Person and the Drow succeeds on it’s wisdom saving throw.
 10. *Benjamin* tries to shoot and misses.
 11. *Calmul* shoots at it and misses.